jlegeny/clockwork/content/posts/2018-01-13-extracting-calendar-color-functions-from-icloud.md

 [colors-icloud]: /images/2018-01-13/apple-event-colors-icloud@2x.png

-iCloud.com being a modern we application, it runs a bunch of client side JavaScript.
-Since it is possible to add events, change calendar colors and so on, I assumed that the code which calculates the text and background colors for events must be somewhere in the publicly available javascript.
+iCloud.com being a modern web application, it runs a bunch of client side JavaScript.
+Since it is possible to add events, change calendar colors and so on, I assumed that the code which calculates the text and background colors for events must be somewhere in the publicly available JavaScript.
 There was a small possibility that they pre-computed the colors on the server but this seemed unlikely.

 # Homing in on the function

 I decided to use Safari for this.
 It seems kind of appropriate and I am quite familiar with its web developer tools.
-I open the iCloud website, open the calendar page and look into what kind of javascript files are loaded.
+I open the iCloud website, open the calendar page and look into what kind of JavaScript files are loaded.

-Among others, this page loads mainly two big javascript files called `javascript-packed.js`.
+Among others, this page loads mainly two big JavaScript files, both called `javascript-packed.js`.
 The other files are all called `javascript-strings` so I assume these load the localization files or something like that.

 My first hypothesis was that the function is called when a color of an already present event is changed.
 This might happen when, for example, the calendar to which the event belongs is changed.

-Luckily safari can display minified javascript files in indented mode.
-However searching for functions for strings like "update" give too many results.
+Luckily Safari can display minified JavaScript files in indented mode.
+However searching for functions for strings like "update" gave me too many results.

 Looking at the HTML code of an event, I can observe that its color is inside an inline style attribute and that it changes when I change the calendar.
 This is good news, as the inspector lets me to put a breakpoint on that.